davejacobs/dotfiles/README.md

     cd dotfiles
     bin/install

-The install should work on OS X, Arch Linux, and Ubuntu.
+The install should work on OS X and Ubuntu.

 If you want your prompt to load faster, consider editing your `.bash_profile` and removing completions and language version managers.